RISC-KC/basic_rv32s/README.md

 ⚠️ Note: Misaligned address access is handled as zero-ing the low 2-bits from address.

-For each module's logic description, go to `docs/modules_and_signals/` for more imformation.
+For each module's logic description, go to `documents/theories_and_logics/modules_and_signals/` for more information.
 **Each module has its own logic behavior documentations which includes I/O signals, Logics and Note.**

 ### RV32I43F